Croatia Investor Visas

 - That by the end of the third century AD, the Roman emperor Diocletian decided to construct his palace in the place where the city of Split is located today.
 The Palace of Diocletian is one of the best known integral architectural and cultural constructions in the world, which, due to its preservation and beauty, UNESCO entered in its registry of World Cultural Heritage in 1979

-- That in the small town of Trogir, 30 km away from Split, founded in the 3rd century BC, there is one of the best preserved Romanesque-Gothic complexes in the world.
+- The small town is Trogir, 30 km away from Split, founded in the 3rd century BC, there is one of the best preserved Romanesque-Gothic complexes in the world.
 Trogir is an excellent example of a medieval town built on and conforming with the layout of a Hellenistic and Roman city and it is therefore also on the World Cultural Heritage list of UNESCO

 - That, before Newton's discovery, the town of Dubrovnik, which has been on the World Cultural Heritage list of UNESCO since 1979, owned a telescope which was constructed by Marin Getaldic (1568-1626), the greatest Croatian scientist of that time

-- That Marco Polo (1254-1324), an adventurer, merchant and one of the best known world travelers, whose book "The Travels of Marco Polo" is the first tourist book in the world, comes from Korcula on Korcula island in Croatia
+- That Marco Polo (1254-1324), an adventurer, merchant and one of the best-known world travellers, whose book "The Travels of Marco Polo" is the first tourist book in the world, comes from Korcula on Korcula island in Croatia

-- That in 1458 Benko Kotruljevic from Dubrovnik wrote one of the first books on world economic literature, "On Trading and the Perfect Merchant", and that he was the first to establish the basis of modern double-entry book-keeping
+- In 1458 Benko Kotruljevic from Dubrovnik wrote one of the first books on world economic literature, "On Trading and the Perfect Merchant", and that he was the first to establish the basis of modern double-entry book-keeping

 - That Shakespeare's Twelfth Night was staged in Dalmatia